How To

 Island Breath is an online publication dedicated to people interested in the well being of the island of Kauai.
 For us sustainability is crucial.

 Kauai is often called the "Garden Island".
 It is lush and fruitful - yet threatened.
-If this island cannot be self-sustaining there is little to hope for the rest of this world.
+If this island cannot be self-sustaining there is little hope for the rest of this world.

 We define sustainability as: